collabnix/GopherLabs-1/README.md

-If you like or are using this project to learn or start your solution, please give it a star.
-Thanks!
+If you find this young project really interesting, do vote for us by clicking on "Star" on the top right of this screen.